 Ten years ago, the process was about finding a room with enough power and air conditioning -- and that was it.
 But today, data center pros need to consider criteria they have never had to consider before.

 Thanks to the skyrocketing price of power, site selection is playing an important role in data centers design.
 Companies are outgrowing their facilities faster than they can build them.
 The build out of the 1990s is coming to the end of the 10- to 15-year facility turnover cycle.
 Companies are looking to consolidate multiple outlying, outdated facilities.
 The price of power matters more and the geography matters less.

 In addition to cost, data center security comes into play with site selection.
 Are you looking for an urban facility, near your headquarters and employees -- or are you looking for suburban real estate prices and security?
 Do you want to build new or renovate an existing facility?
 Have you considered a truck dock for equipment delivery and adequate parking?
-Where will your facility be located in relation the floodplain, tornado or hurricane paths, fault
+Where will your facility be located in relation the floodplain, tornado or hurricane paths, fault lines or airports?